 Learn how to recognize official Intuit correspondence and websites.

-Phishing, spam, spoof, or hoax emails are a huge problem today.
+Phishing, spam, spoofing, or hoaxing emails are a huge problem today.
 The best protection against these security risks is awareness and prevention.

 Spot fake emails

-Suspicious email can sometimes be a scheme to get you to share your personal info.
-These scams come in different forms but often look pretty convincing.
+Suspicious emails can sometimes be a scheme to get you to share your personal info.
+These scams come in different forms, but often look pretty convincing.
 Here are a few things to look for if you’re not sure an email came from Intuit.

 - We’ll never ask for your personal info in an email.